GoogleChrome/web.dev/src/site/content/en/identity/passkey-form-autofill/index.md

 [Passkeys](https://developers.google.com/identity/passkeys) replace passwords
 and make user accounts on the web safer, simpler, easier to use.
 However, the transition from password-based to passkey-based authentication can complicate the user experience.
-Leveraging form autofill to suggest passkeys can help create a unified experience.
+Using form autofill to suggest passkeys can help create a unified experience.

 ## Why use form autofill to sign-in with a passkey?